How to watch Champions League live streams from anywhere — plus fixtures and more

 (Image credit: Shutterstock)

-Sadly, DAZN no longer offers new customers a 30-day free-trial period, so you'll have to pay the $24.99 CAD per month fee, although you can save a little by buying annually ($199 CAD).
-DAZN, if you're unfamiliar, has apps on every single streaming platform there is.
+DAZN currently costs $24.99 CAD per month, although you can save a little by buying annually ($199.99 CAD).
+If you're unfamiliar, DAZN has apps on pretty much every single streaming platform out there.

-Canadians stuck abroad that still want their low-price alternative can use a VPN such as ExpressVPN (opens in new tab) to trick their streaming device to thinking it's back in the great white north.
+Canadians stuck abroad who still want their low-price alternative can use a VPN such as ExpressVPN to trick their streaming device into thinking it's back in the great white north.

 How to watch Champions League live streams in the UK